 Virginia Polytechnic Institute and State University

 Another top interior design bachelor’s degree comes from the highly ranked research university, Virginia Tech.
 Virginia Tech is located in the gorgeous mountains of Blacksburg, Virginia, and includes nine colleges, including a graduate school.
-Virginia Tech’s top Bachelor of Science in interior design holds a simple philosophy: “prepare students to create a better world.”
+Virginia Tech’s top Bachelor of Science in interior design holds a simple philosophy: “Prepare students to create a better world.”

-Learning by doing is the best way to understand any subject, which is why Virginia Tech’s BS in interior design is based on experiential learning.
+Learning by doing is the best way to understand any subject, which is why Virginia Tech’s bachelor’s in interior design is based on experiential learning.
 Virginia Tech’s interior design degree is broken down into the following requirements:

 - 45 credit hours general education

 Along with a focus on internships, VT also emphasizes student service.
 Interior design students frequently seek out experiential learning opportunities in the larger context of Southwestern Virginia.
 Additionally, students may study abroad in various countries overseas—both long and short term.
 Virginia Tech’s best bachelor of interior design will make the design come alive in and outside of the classroom.